Hiomio/Hiomio/README.md

 ### 🧠 About Me

 <p align="center">

+💻 <b>Full Stack Developer</b> passionate about building dynamic and user-friendly web applications. <br>
-🎓 <b>CSE Graduate (2025)</b> from <b>Indian Institute of Information Technology, Bhagalpur</b>.
+🎓 <b>CSE Graduate (2025)</b> from <b>Indian Institute of Information Technology, Bhagalpur</b>. <br>
-💻 A <b>Full Stack Developer</b> who enjoys building fast, modern, and user-focused web applications.
-🚀 A <b>Problem Solver</b> with a passion for continuous learning, clean code, and creative solutions.
-🌱 Always exploring new technologies and growing as a <b>Curious Learner</b>.
+⚡ Skilled in <b>MERN stack</b> and experienced in creating scalable and production-ready apps. <br>
+🧩 A <b>Problem Solver</b> who loves tackling challenging algorithms and real-world problems. <br>
+🚀 Constantly exploring new tools, frameworks, and best practices in modern web development. <br>
+🌱 A <b>Curious Learner</b> who believes in continuous growth and learning by building. <br>
+🎯 Striving to blend creativity with logic to craft seamless digital experiences.

 </p>

 ---